-- (h) The owner or operator of a nontank vessel with a capacity of 2,500 barrels or more carrying group V petroleum oil as fuel should identify in the response plan and ensure the availability of certain resources contained in 33 CFR 155.1035(c)(5)(ii) and 155.1040(c)(5)(i), as applicable, through contract or other approved means. - (1) Resources should include-- - (i) Fendering equipment; - (i) Transfer hoses and connection equipment; and - (ii) Portable pumps and ancillary equipment necessary to offload the vessel's largest cargo tank in 24 hours of continuous operation. - (2) Resources should be capable of reaching the locations in which the vessel operates within the stated times following notification: - (i) Inland, nearshore, and Great Lakes waters--12 hours. - (ii) Offshore waters and rivers and canals--18 hours. - (iii) Open ocean waters--36 hours.
+- (h) The owner or operator of a nontank vessel with a capacity of 2,500 barrels or more carrying group V petroleum oil as fuel should identify in the response plan and ensure the availability of certain resources contained in section 6(c)(5)(ii), through contract or other approved means. - (1) Resources should include-- - (i) Fendering equipment; - (ii) Transfer hoses and connection equipment; and - (iii) Portable pumps and ancillary equipment necessary to offload the vessel's largest oil tank in 24 hours of continuous operation. - (2) Resources should be capable of reaching the locations in which the vessel operates within the stated times following notification: - (i) Inland, nearshore, and Great Lakes waters--12 hours. - (ii) Offshore waters and rivers and canals--18 hours.